F1LT3R/tls-media-streaming-server/README.md

-# NodeJs TLS Media Server
+# TLS Media Streaming Server

-This is a basic example of a web server that I set up to share videos with family members across the ocean.

-The server has the following features:
+A simple SSL web server with .mp4 video streaming support:

-- Uses a certificate for HTTPS
+- Uses an SSL certificate for HTTPS (PROD & DEV)
-- Redirects traffic from HTTP port 80 to HTTPS
+- Redirects traffic from HTTP port 80 to HTTPS 443.
-- Can stream MP4 videos as byte ranges
+- Can stream MP4 videos as byte ranges.
-- Can serve HTML pages
+- Can serve HTML pages, and a few content types like .css, jpg, .etc.

 Note: there are a few 0-byte files in this example.
 They are intentionally left blank, such as certificate files used to server a trusted HTTPS page.
 You should replace these with real content.